cokelaer/easydev/doc/source/index.rst

  #.
 Quickly check if an url exists (see :mod:`~easydev.url.isurl`)
  #.
 Color convertors (e.g., rgb2hex, hsv2rgb; see :mod:`~easydev.colors`)
  #.
 Decorators: :mod:`~easydev.decorators`
+ #. and many more.
+See reference for details.

 Installation
 ###################